PyLops/pylops/docs/source/adding.rst

 ==========================
 Users are welcome to create new operators and add them to the PyLops library.

-In this tutorial, we will go through the key steps in the definition of an operator, using the :py:class:`pylops.Diagonal` as an example.
+In this tutorial, we will go through the key steps in the definition of an operator, using a simplified version of the :py:class:`pylops.Diagonal` operator as an example.
 This is a very simple operator that applies a diagonal matrix to the model in forward mode and to the data in adjoint mode.

 Creating the operator